-&lt;sup>40Memorandum for Assistant Secretary of Defense (Health Affairs), Information Paper on abortion policy for Dr. Hambre's confirmation hearing, July 1997.
+&lt;sup>41 Memorandum for Assistant Secretary of Defense (Health Affairs), Information Paper on abortion policy for Dr. Hambre's confirmation hearing, July 1997.

-&lt;sup>41"In June [1994], a Pentagon study found that only about half of the current number of military doctors are needed for any foreseeable military operation."
-Jowers, Karen, 50% cut (continued...)
+&lt;sup>42 "In June [1994], a Pentagon study found that only about half of the current number of military doctors are needed for any foreseeable military operation."
+Jowers, Karen, "50% Cut Is Planned in Military Doctors," Air Force Times, January 23, 1995: 28.